-RYAN ROAD AND ANDERTON ROAD FUTURE NEIGHBOURHOOD CENTRE AREA
+RYAN ROAD AND ANDERTON ROAD

-Map B-5 Ryan Road and Anderton Road neighbourhood local planning area.
+Map B-5 Ryan Road and Anderton Road Neighbourhood Centre

-Located at the Ryan Road and Anderton Road intersection, this Neighbourhood Centre is a future development opportunity.
+Centering on the Ryan Road and Anderton Road intersection, this Neighbourhood Centre is a future development opportunity.
 Anderton Road is currently a jurisdictional boundary between the City of Courtenay and unincorporated lands within the Comox Valley Regional District.
-Within the planning horizon of the OCP, lands within Courtenay's boundaries to the west of this centre are expected to develop under their existing zoning as residential developments with a mix of housing choices, thus supporting more demand within close proximity of this future Neighbourhood Centre.
-Existing undeveloped School District 71 and park lands will form an important part of the new neighbourhood.
-The adjacent unincorporated lands are identified in the Regional Growth Strategy as Settlement Expansion Areas to be eventually incorporated into the adjoining municipality.
+Within the planning horizon of the OCP, lands within Courtenay's boundaries to the west and south of this centre are expected to develop under their existing zoning as residential developments with a mix of housing choices, thus supporting more demand within close proximity of this future neighbourhood centre.
+The unincorporated lands are identified in the Regional Growth Strategy as Settlement Expansion Areas to be eventually incorporated into the adjoining municipality.